mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/Dygma-Raise-Split-Gaming-Keyboard-3.png)

 <!--
+Another thing that we can improve is the fact that...
 Why is your strongest finger (the thumb) used to press only a key?
+Even worse: you use both your thumbs to press a single key: the spacebar.
 It's a waste!

-Let's create a dedicated set of keys only for the thumbs (it is usually called "Thumb Cluster").
+Let's create a dedicated set of keys only for the thumbs.
+This set of keys is called "Thumb Cluster" and is one of the most common features of ergonomic keyboards.
 There's no common rule for which function to dedicate to which button but, usually, you'll see the most used keys in the thumb cluster: space, enter, backspace, delete, tab, shift...
 -->